srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 ![Reception Desk Flow](../diagrams/reception-desk-flow.svg)

-At the start of the competition day, there should be four reception staffers covering the entrance, and at least 4 chaperones handling individual teams.
-Once the initial influx of people is complete, this will reduce to 1 and 0 respectively.
-In that case, the receptionist should also perform the chaperone role, minus leading teams to their pits as they shouldn't leave their desk for long periods.
+At the start of the competition day, there should be 3 reception staffers covering the entrance.
+Ushers will be posted by the stairs on level 3, and by the entrance to the level 3 cafe; they are there to direct teams to their pits.
+Once the initial influx of people is complete, reception will reduce to one staffer and ushers will no longer be required.

 ## For All Arrivals